TUESDAY, OCT. 25

 Band concert: The Second Winds Community Band is sponsoring “I Remember Vietnam,” a concert to honor Vietnam veterans, at 3 p.m.
 Sunday, Nov.
 6, at the McMinnville Community Center, 600 N.E.
-Evans St. Performances will be given by the Second Winds Community Band, Linfield Concert Band and the Second Winds Traditional Jazz Band, including the selections “Get It On,” “Sons of Veterans March,” “Sounds of Simon and Garfunkel” and a premier work by Kevin M. Walczyk.
+Evans St. The Second Winds Community Band, Linfield Concert Band and the Second Winds Traditional Jazz Band will perform selections including “Get It On,” “Sons of Veterans March,” “Sounds of Simon and Garfunkel” and a premier work by Kevin M. Walczyk.
 The concert is free and open to the public.
-Donations are accepted.
+Donations will be accepted.
 For more information, contact Mark Williams at 503-679-9328 or email@example.com.

 SATURDAY, NOV.
 12

 Used book sale: The Friends of the McMinnville Library will host a used book sale from 10 a.m. to 2 p.m.
 Saturday, Nov.
 12, in the Carnegie Room of the library, 225 N.W.
 Adams St., McMinnville.
 Members can shop at 9 a.m. before the sale opens.
 Memberships are available to purchase at the door.
 At 1 p.m. books can be purchased for $3 a bag.
 For more information, call 916-524-8147.